woodward/vim-flashcards/vim/Deletion.md

 dG        ⮂  Delete from cursor to end of file d9G       ⮂  Delete from cursor to line number 13 "a5dd     ⮂  Delete five lines into register a

+:/Part I/,/Part II/-1d  ⮂  Delete to the line above “Part II” :/main/+d               ⮂  Delete the line below “main” :.,$d x                 ⮂  Delete from this line to the last line into register x